autosome-ru/pasio/README.md

 E.g. for coverage counts `[99,99,99, 1,1,1]` splits should be `[0, 3, 6]`.
 So that we have two segments: `[0, 3)` and `[3, 6)`.

-It's guaranted that splits and split candidates are stored as numpy arrays and always include the points just before and after the contig.
+Splits and split candidates are stored as numpy arrays and always include both inner split points and segment boundaries, i.e. point just before config start and right after the contig end.

 One can also treat splits as positions between-elements (like in python slices)
 ```